-Uttarakhand police forms SIT to probe journalist Rajiv Pratap's death
+Uttarakhand Police forms SIT to probe journalist Rajiv Pratap's death

 The formation of the SIT followed demands from opposition leaders, including Congress MP Rahul Gandhi, who termed Pratap's death "tragic" and called for an "immediate, impartial and transparent" probe.

 In a post on X, Rahul Gandhi had said, "There should be an immediate, impartial, and transparent investigation into Rajiv ji's death, and the victim's family should receive justice without delay."
-PTI COR DPT OZ OZ
+PTI COR DPT OZ VN VN